 While this is great for our comfort, realize that all of these heat sources remove the normal humidity from the air in our homes.
 They make the air very dry.
 And for the woods of a guitar, sometimes, the humidity level can sink down to dangerously low levels.

 As the air in your home becomes dry (less humid), this tends to dry out the natural moisture content in the woods of the guitar.
 In the worst case, this can cause fret buzzing, frets protruding from the sides of the neck (as the neck woods shrink), or even cracking of the carefully engineered woods of your Voyage Air Guitar.

 To prevent this, try to store your guitar at room temperature as much as you can, keeping it away from heat sources.
 The Relative Humidity (RH) of your environment should be about 45-55% (normal).
 In fact, the Voyage Air Guitar Shipping and QC Facility maintains 50-55% RH at all times to ensure the moisture stability and quality of all guitars that we ship.

 There are a variety of inexpensive gauges (Hydrometers) that will show the actual RH (i.e., RH value reading) for your home.
 All well-stocked hardware stores and electronic outlets have digital gauges like that, and will show you the current RH level of your home.

 Here’s what you can do to protect your Voyage Air Guitar in a dry environment:

 As much as possible, keep your guitar zipped-up and stored in the backpack case.
 This helps isolate the guitar when it must be stored in a dry environment.

-There are ‘guitar humidifier’ products that you can get at your local music store.
+There are ‘guitar humidifier’ products that you can get here on our website or at your local music store.
 There are a variety of designs and all are inexpensive.
 Put a humidifier in the case before you zip it up, and the natural moisture balance of the woods will be maintained.
 Check your guitar at least once a week.
 Never let water contact the woods of your guitar!